Xider/Trapa/README.md

 Trapa
 =====

-Trapa is an emlog theme based on Twitter Bootstrap , which includes AJAX technique to make the user experience better .
+Trapa is an emlog theme based on Twitter Bootstrap , it includes AJAX technique to make the user experience better .

 =====